Supplier of Carbon Black from Turkey and Dubai-UAE

 History of Carbon Black

-- Composition: Carbon black consists mainly of elemental carbon (over 95%), with small amounts of hydrogen, oxygen, sulfur, and nitrogen.
+- Composition: >95% elemental carbon, with traces of hydrogen, oxygen, and sulfur.

 1. Rubber Grade Carbon Black